Accounting Systems Built for Federal Funding

 System Implementation & Training

-- Configuration: Build your chart of accounts, indirect pool logic, and reporting templates.
+- Configuration: Building the chart of accounts, project structure, cost pools, billing setup, and reporting templates.

-- Data Migration: Clean and import historical data with reconciliation and tie-outs.
+- Data Migration: Cleaning, organizing, and importing historical data with reconciliation and tie-outs.

-- Testing: Validate cost segregation, indirect rate calculations, and reporting outputs.
+- Testing: Validating cost segregation, labor tracking, indirect rate calculations, invoice support, and reporting outputs.

 System Adequacy and Business System Compliance

-With Peter Witts CPA PC, you gain the financial architecture to manage contracts, satisfy auditors, and make confident decisions as your federal footprint expands.
+With Peter Witts CPA PC, you gain more than an accounting system.
+You gain the financial architecture to pursue federal opportunities, manage awards with discipline, support agency review, and make confident decisions as your federal footprint expands.

 Build right.
 Report right.
 Grow confidently.